mathesar-foundation/mathesar/docs/docs/installation/ubuntu-manual.md

 ```

-### Step Four: Install Nginx with Letsencrypt and Gurnicorn3
+### Step Three: Install Nginx with Letsencrypt and Gurnicorn3
 We will start off by installing Nginx on the system.
 This will already be in the Debian repository so simply run the install command.

 ```sh